davedbase/solid-slider/README.md

-# solider-slider
+# solid-slider

 A carousel/slider implementation for Solid using KeenSlider.